Christian and Secular Paradigms and Treatments in Mental Health

 Yes, Virginia, and mankind, there really is a Santa Claus

 The Western World has largely discarded Christmas as the story of God becoming man to save humanity and all creation.
-In our historical ignorance we forget Saint Nicholas, and in our skepticism we deny Santa Claus.
-All that is left is warm feelings, decorations, and presents.
+In our historical ignorance, we forget Saint Nicholas, and in our skepticism, we deny Santa Claus.
+All that is left are warm feelings, decorations, and presents.
 Isn’t there something more?

 My father was driving me to Hadley Preschool on a chilly December morning when I declared, “Daddy, there just can’t be a Santa Claus.
 He couldn’t fly all over all over the world in one night.”
 My father looked at me, smiled and said, “Your mommy and I knew that you would soon figure it out.”
 My discovery of the absence of Santa Claus didn’t bother me, it was just a fact, cushioned by the reality that presents kept coming even without Jolly Old Nick.